 Christopher Lee’s fifth performance as Stokers famous Vampire in the Hammer series (but sixth overall).
 This is often regarded as one of the weakest, if not the weakest entry in the series.

 Personally though I actually find this to be one of the better films in the series.
 Its by far and away the goriest and most explicit, and it also gives Lee far more to do than any entry in the series after the first film.
 Finally it also features a very memorable performance from a former Doctor Who Patrick Troughton as well.

-In the remains of an old church in London, Dracula’s spirit from beyond the grave is able to summon a bat that spills blood on his remains.
+In an old abandoned church in London, Dracula’s spirit from beyond the grave is able to summon a bat that spills blood on his remains.
 Dracula is restored to life and he returns to his castle in Klausenberg.
-There he resumes his reign of terror for many years over the people.
+There the Vampire resumes his reign of terror for many years over the people.
 He is aided by his servant Klove, who is revealed to have survived his previous encounter with Father Sandor.

 Eventually the villagers finally fight back.
 Not wanting to lose any more of their daughters and wives to this bloodthirsty monster, the men of the village go to castle Dracula to burn it down whilst their wives and children wait behind in the church.

 They break down the doors of the castle, overpower Klove and set fire to the building.